mohamed-kabba/mohamed-kabba/README.md

 ### Also working with

 Python for network automation (Netmiko, NAPALM) and a Flask application I built and run on my own infrastructure.
-Scripting supports the infrastructure work rather than being the job itself — but it's how the lab stays automated.
+Scripting supports the infrastructure work rather than being the job itself,  but it's how the lab stays automated.

 ---